Jekins/styled-kit/libs/mods/README.md

 ```

 Describe in `config` what modifiers with what values you can have.
+Describe those modifiers that you are going to reuse in different components.
 Over time, you can add to this object as new modifiers are needed.

 <b>Note:</b> In TypeScript you must specify the `as const` type for the `config` object,